mikerockett/jumplinks/readme.md

 ### What it is

-Jumplinks is a Process module intended for ProcessWire 2.5/2.6, and is an enhanced version of the original [ProcessRedirects](http://modules.processwire.com/modules/process-redirects/) by [Antti Peisa](https://twitter.com/apeisa).
+Jumplinks is a Process module intended for ProcessWire 2.6.1+ which serves as an enhanced version of the original [ProcessRedirects](http://modules.processwire.com/modules/process-redirects/) by [Antti Peisa](https://twitter.com/apeisa).

 ### What it does

-The module manages your permanent and temporary redirects (jumplinks) - useful for when you're migrating over to ProcessWire from another CMS.
-Each jumplink supports standard and smart wildcards, so that you need not create multiple redirects for articles or blog entries.
+The module manages your permanent and temporary redirects (jumplinks) - useful for when you're migrating over to ProcessWire from another CMS/platform.
+Each jumplink supports named/typed and smart wildcards, so that you need not create multiple redirects for articles or blog entries.

 ---